0xdevalias/devalias.net/_posts/2011-11-06-bye-bye-russian-spam.md

 ## SpamAssassin Config File (local.cf)

-Add the following line to your config file, ensuring any other ok_locale lines are commented (#) to increase the score for all mail that isn’t English or Japanese
+Add the following line to your config file, ensuring any other ok_locale lines are commented (#) to increase the score for all mail that isn't English or Japanese

 `ok_locale en ja`